Panadol Cold and Flu Max + Decongestant Hot Lemon Powder for oral solution

 If you take too much (overdose)

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26 for Australia; 0800 764 766 for New Zealand) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much PANADOL Cold & Flu Max + Decongestant Powder.
-Do this even if there are no signs of discomfort or poisoning.
+Seek medical advice immediately even if there are no signs of discomfort or poisoning because of the risk of liver failure.
 You may need urgent medical attention.

 Taking too much paracetamol can lead to delayed, serious liver damage.